Skilled nursing facility (SNF) care

 Things to know

-• You may get skilled nursing care or therapy if it’s necessary to improve or maintain your current condition.
-If you disagree with your discharge, you can appeal.
-For example, if you’re discharged only because you aren’t improving, but you still require skilled nursing or therapy care to keep your condition from getting worse, you can appeal.
+• You may get skilled nursing care or therapy if it’s necessary to improve or maintain your current condition, or to prevent or delay it from getting worse.

 • You may not need a 3-day minimum inpatient hospital stay if your doctor participates in an Accountable Care Organization (ACO), or another type of Medicare initiative approved for a Skilled Nursing Facility 3-Day Rule Waiver.
 If your provider participates in an ACO, check with them to find out what benefits may be available.
 Medicare Advantage Plans may also waive the 3-day minimum.
 Contact your plan for more information.